Monitoring the training process in team sports

-The American Nobel Prize winner Herbert Simon formulated three major goals for scientists (link to article):
+The American Nobel Prize winner Herbert Simon formulated three major goals for scientists:

 - Basic science: Knowing what happened (descriptive analysis) and understanding why this happened (diagnostic analysis)